Parenting Coordination

 Some separated or divorced parents continue to find themselves in ongoing disputes, even when they have settlement agreements and parenting plans (schedules).
 The high-conflict nature of those disputes keeps the parents coming back to court for resolution, and interferes with the well-being of the children.

-The PC helps parents cooperate to implement the parenting plan (visitation schedule) and learn to communicate more effectively in order to establish a collaborative parenting partnership.
-The Parenting Coordinator facilitates resolution of disputes, educates parents about children’s needs, monitors parental behavior and, with prior approval of the parties and/or the court, makes temporary decisions within the scope of the court order or appointment contract when the parents cannot agree on a resolution to their dispute.
+The PC helps parents cooperate to implement the parenting plan and learn to communicate more effectively in order to establish a collaborative parenting partnership.
+The Parenting Coordinator facilitates resolution of disputes, educates parents about children’s needs, monitors parental behavior and, with prior approval of the parties and/or the court, makes recommendations within the scope of the court order or appointment contract when the parents cannot agree on a resolution to their dispute.

-Parenting Coordinators are often sought to help a couple who find themselves frequently in court , or unable to communicate with each other.
+Parenting Coordinators are often sought to help a couple who find themselves frequently in court, or unable to communicate with each other.
 The two parents share the cost of one PC, as opposed to each paying a lawyer to fight for them in court.
 Parenting Coordinators bill on an hourly basis, in line with attorneys' fees.
+Much of the work is conducted via email or over the phone, so it is efficient and cost-effective.

 Why should we consider a Parenting Coordinator?

-The aim is to offer children the opportunity to grow in a home environment free from the devastating stress of being caught in the middle of parental conflict.
+The aim is to provide children the opportunity to grow in a home environment free from the devastating stress of being caught in the middle of parental conflict.

 How does a Parenting Coordinator get assigned to a case?